opchaves/dastasks/README.md

 ## Related Guides

-- MongoDB with Panache ([guide](https://quarkus.io/guides/mongodb-panache)): Simplify your persistence code for MongoDB via the active record or the repository pattern
+- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC
 - Hibernate Validator ([guide](https://quarkus.io/guides/validation)): Validate object properties (field, getter) and method parameters for your beans (REST, CDI, Jakarta Persistence)
 - REST Qute ([guide](https://quarkus.io/guides/qute-reference#rest_integration)): Qute integration for Quarkus REST.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI